ervinb/ervinb.github.io/_posts/22-12-2016-building-phantomjs-with-docker.md

 Armed with this knowledge, we can understand the `echo $CACHE_BUSTER` command before setting up the repository.
-It "busts" the cache, which makes sure that the git commands aren't reused.
-If we provide a random value for `$CACHE_BUSTER` as a build-arg, the command.
+It "busts" the cache, which makes sure that `apt-get install` isn't reused.
+Dependencies are a subject to change, so it's nice to have an option to reinstall the on-demand.
+When we provide a random value for `$CACHE_BUSTER` as a build-arg, the command string will change, thus busting the cache.
 If you're using `bash`, you can use the built-in `$RANDOM` variable to pass a random number like so: